Bayesian Analysis of Social Influence: Applications

 \subsubsection{Indirect contagion}

-To infer whether there is evidence of influence on MAI being transmitted through indirect ties we add the statistic $y_i\sum_{j}y_j \sum_{k,k\neq i,j}x_{ik}x_{kj}$, corresponding to the configuration (c) in Figure~\ref{fig:morestats}.
-In addition we include a statistic for number of nodes that are reachable from an individual, the number of indirect ties $\sum_i y_i \sum_{j,k}x_{ik}x_{kj}$.
+To infer whether there is evidence of influence on MAI being transmitted through indirect ties under assumption [IDA], we add the statistic $y_i\sum_{j}y_j \sum_{k,k\neq i,j}x_{ik}x_{kj}$ .
+In addition we include a statistic for the number of nodes that are reachable from an individual, the number of indirect ties $\sum_i y_i \sum_{j,k}x_{ik}x_{kj}$.
 The potential for a brokerage effect on $Y$ is controlled for by the mixed 2-path effect $\sum_i y_i \sum_{j,k}x_{ij}x_{ik}$.
 The results for the elaborated model are provided in Table~\ref{tab:dean106ind}.
 The introduction of the additional contagion effect reduces the direct contagion (posterior correlation of $-.69$), making interpretation less conclusive than in the simpler model.
 The number of indicted ties is positive with a large posterior probability suggesting that pupils that are indirectly connected to many others are likely to have masculine attitudes.